 The Subject Property is subject to the Montgomery County Forest Conservation Law, Chapter 22A of the County Code, and requires a Forest Conservation Plan.
 The Preliminary Forest Conservation Plan was approved by the Planning Board as part of Preliminary Plan No. 120200050.
 The Preliminary Forest Conservation Plan approval included a variance for impacts and removal of subject trees.
 The Final Forest Conservation Plan was submitted with the Site Plan Application, as required, and includes a request for a tree variance for subject trees that were not granted a variance with the Preliminary Forest Conservation Plan.
 The impacts to these trees were not known at the time of the Preliminary Forest Conservation Plan review.
-The Site Plan and accompanying Final Forest Conservation Plan, and the Forest Conservation Law, as conditioned and described below.
+The Site Plan and accompanying Final Forest Conservation Plan comply with the Montgomery County Environmental Guidelines, the Limited Amendment Master Plan, and the Forest Conservation Law, as conditioned and described below.